yuanxcoin/gyuanx-mq2/README.md

 ## Timers

-LokiMQ supports scheduling periodic tasks via the `add_timer()` function.
+GyuanxMQ supports scheduling periodic tasks via the `add_timer()` function.
 These timers have an interval and are scheduled as (single-job) batches when the timer fires.
 They also support "squelching" (enabled by default) that supresses the job being scheduled if a previously scheduled job is already scheduled or running.